-- assayData an object of class AssayData, usually an environment containing a set of matrices of identical size.
+assayData an object of class AssayData, usually an environment containing a set of matrices of identical size.
 Each matrix represents a single channel.
-In each matrix, the rows correspond to features or reporters (e. g. siRNAs, dsRNAs) and the columns to samples (different conditions and/or replicates). - phenoData a data frame (more precisely, an object of class Annotated-DataFrame) containing information about the screens, such as the replicate number and the type of biological assay.
+In each matrix, the rows correspond to features or reporters phenoData a dataframe (more precisely, an object of class AnnotatedDataFrame) containing information about the screens, such as the replicate number and the type of biological assay.
 It must have the following columns in its data component: